Walmart’s new headquarters ditches cubicles for running trails

 There are at least a dozen architecture and design firms attached to the project–though Walmart is not disclosing who those teams are.
 The buildings promise the sorts of amenity talking points you hear about in Silicon Valley, presumably to help the company recruit new talent.
 The new headquarters’s planned design features a more open floor plan with lots of private nooks to work flexibly, generous natural light, several dining options, and daycare and fitness facilities on campus.
 This won’t be a completely carbon neutral project, but it will feature local mass timber buildings, and parking garages will be topped with solar panels.

-Construction on the new headquarters will begin this summer, and will take an estimated 18 to 24 months to complete.
-When it opens, it will house up to 17,000 employees.
+Demo on the new headquarters will begin this summer, and construction will begin over the next 18 to 24 months.
+Buildings will open in phases started in 2020, and it will house up to 17,000 employees when finished in 2024.
 And it seems they’re all getting a major upgrade from their old, cubicle-loaded warehouse.